Research Complete2025

 Video Demo

-Northrop Grumman gave my UCF senior design group a research problem: build an agentic drone system that accepts natural language mission commands and executes them autonomously.
-Something like "fly around this room and identify all the red boxes" and the drone just does it, building a map as it goes.
+Northrop Grumman gave my UCF senior design group a research problem: build an agentic drone system that accepts natural language mission commands and executes them autonomously with a human in the loop.
+Something like "fly around this room and identify all the red boxes and take pictures of them" and the drone just does it, building a world view as it goes.

 How the pieces fit together

 I led the software architecture.
-The core idea: use a locally-hosted LLM through Ollama and LangGraph to parse natural language commands into structured ROS2 action sequences that Nav2 and PX4 could actually execute.
+The core idea: use a locally-hosted LLM through Ollama and LangGraph to parse natural language commands into structured ROS2 action sequences that Nav2 and PX4 could execute.
 The LLM handles the translation from intent to action plan.
 Nav2 handles the navigation execution.
 PX4 talks to the flight controller.
-RTAB-Map handles real-time SLAM as the drone flies, continuously building a 3D spatial model of its environment.
+RTAB-Map handles real-time SLAM as the drone flies, continuously building a 3D point cloud of its environment.

-Custom ROS2 nodes handled image processing and ran a YOLO model for object detection.
+Custom ROS2 nodes handled image processing and we ran a YOLO model for identifying objects.
 A WebSocket bridge connected the ROS ecosystem to a React dashboard so a human operator could see live video, the SLAM feed, and telemetry simultaneously.
-The human-in-the-loop design was intentional: the system was autonomous but the operator could monitor and intervene.

 Building hardware from scratch with no hardware background

-None of us were electrical or computer engineers, so designing and building a custom drone from a bare frame was genuinely steep.
-Parts had long lead times.
+None of us were electrical or computer engineers, so designing and building a custom drone from a bare frame was very difficult.
+We had hardware delays due to getting our requests approved by faculty.
 Our first drone kit sold out while on order.
-We had real crashes during testing that set us back weeks.
-The Jetson Orin Nano plus the ZED2i stereo camera plus the PixHawk flight controller plus the full ROS2 stack is a lot of weight to get airborne stably.

 What we got to